Quick Troubleshooting for iOS Syncing

 Is the Project Zipped?

 Make sure you are not trying to sync/open a zipped copy of the project.
 The project file (or folder on Windows) must be placed in Dropbox in its normal, uncompressed state.
 If you cannot open it directly from Scrivener on your desktop computer, then Scrivener for iOS will not be able to open it either.

 If you are finding that Scrivener is getting stuck on the "Syncing with Dropbox..." screen upon syncing, it's a good idea to clear the Dropbox cache.
 To do this, navigate to the iOS Settings app.
 Scroll down to

 Reset Scrivener.
 Flip the switch for Clear Dropbox Sync Cache.
 Now quit and relaunch the Scrivener app, then tap the sync icon.
 As it syncs, Scrivener will check the local files against all files in the Dropbox folder rather than just those that have changed since last sync, which will hopefully clear up whatever was causing syncing to get stuck.

 If You've Lost Data, Recover From a Backup

 If you have been backing up your projects, then the best thing to do when you encounter data loss is to recover your work from a backup copy.

 If you haven't been backing up your projects, be sure to have a look at our article on keeping iOS projects backed up.

-An extensive guide to syncing with more troubleshooting information can be found in Dropbox Syncing with iOS.
+An extensive guide to syncing can be found in Dropbox Syncing with iOS.

 If you are experiencing a crash with iOS, please send us a crash report.